-- We can investigate and may take some form of compliance or enforcement action if a business breaks consumer law when using telemarketing or door-to-door sales.
+- We can investigate if a business breaks consumer law when using telemarketing or door-to-door sales.
+We may take some form of compliance or enforcement action.

-- We help consumers, especially older Australians, indigenous people, and people from culturally and linguistically diverse backgrounds, to make sure they know their rights.
+- We help consumers know their rights.
+We have a focus on older Australians, indigenous people, and people from culturally and linguistically diverse backgrounds.

 - We educate businesses about their responsibilities.